-Base Map:
+Map of Hario Village:

 Commander Fleet Activities-Sasebo Housing Information

 Living in Japan can be fun and a challenge.
 Learning new customs, tasting different foods, and finding a house you can call home; are all part of the unique experience you will encounter.